rpetit3/fastq-dl/README.md

 There maybe times you might want to group Run accessions based on a Experiment or Sample accessions.
 This will merge FASTQs associated with a Run accession based its associated Experiment accession (`--group-by-experiment`) or Sample accession (`--group-by-sample`).

+### --sra-lite

+Downloads from SRA are provided in [SRA Normalized and SRA Lite](https://www.ncbi.nlm.nih.gov/sra/docs/sra-data-formats/) formats.
+SRA Normalized is the original format with full base quality scores and SRA Lite are smaller due to simplifying the quality scores to a uniform Q30.
+By default the preference will be set to SRA Normalized, if you prefer SRA Lite you can use `--sra-lite` to set the preference to SRA Lite.

 ## Output Files